Jasonette/documentation/docs/actions.md

 ---

 #### Example 2.
 More complex JSON requests
-This time we're going to make a POST request, with all the data and headers
+This time we're going to make a POST request, with all the data and header

     {
       "type": "$network.request",